Loading...

 Practice Mindful Eating

-Eat slowly and chew thoroughly.
-This can improve digestion and give your body time to process the food more effectively.
+Eat slowly and savor your meal to give your body time to process the food and prevent overeating.

-Consider taking a short walk after your meal.
-Physical activity can help in lowering blood sugar levels.
+Consider taking a short walk after your meal to help reduce blood sugar levels through physical activity.

 healthspan-mbl